Soviet frigate Doblestnyy: Construction and career

 Doblestnyy was laid down by Zalyv Shipbuilding yard in Kerch on 30 November 1970, and was given the yard number 12.
 The vessel was named for a Russian word that can be translated valorous or valiant.
 Launched on 22 February 1973 and commissioned on 28 December that year, the ship was deployed to the Northern Fleet on 17 February 1973.
 To that end, Doblestnyy left Sevastopol and sailed to Severomorsk arriving during June 1974.
 The vessel became part of the 10th Anti-Submarine Brigade, transferring to the 130th Brigade in December 1982.
 During this period, the ship served mainly in the region of the Arctic Ocean.

-On 11 May 1985, the vessel undertook operations further afield, initially in the Mediterranean Sea and then to Accra, Ghana, arriving on 2 June for a week.
+The warship took part in international operations, which increasingly demonstrated the Soviet ability to operate as a blue-water navy.
+On 11 May 1985, the vessel undertook operations outside the Arctic Ocean, initially in the Mediterranean Sea and then to Accra, Ghana, arriving on 2 June for a week.
 The ship returned to Africa between 1989 and 1990 to serve as part of the Soviet support for the MPLA in the Angolan Civil War.
 On 19 June 1991, the ship was removed from service and sent to be repaired.
 A lack of funding meant that this was cancelled and, on 3 July 1992, Doblestnyy was the first in the class to be decommissioned.
 The ship was disarmed and sold on 18 July 1995 to a firm in the United States to be broken up.